xma711/notebook/linux/hypervisor/README.md

 Reference: https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine

 kvm stands for kernel-based virtual machine.
-It is a virtualizatioin infrastructure for the linux kernel that turns it into a hypervisor
+It is a virtualization infrastructure for the Linux kernel that turns it into a hypervisor

 kvm requires a process with hardware virtualization extensions.
 Kvm originally supported x86 processors and has been ported to s/390, powerpc and ia-64.

-A wide variety of guest operating systems work with kvm, including many versions of linux, bsd, solaris, windows, os x, etc.
+A wide variety of guest operating systems work with kvm, including many versions of Linux, bsd, solaris, windows, os x, etc.

 By itself, kvm does not perform any emulation.
 It exposes the /dev/kvm interface, which userspace host (such as qemu) can then use to: